Resident Evil 4: Gameplay

 The main enemies are violent villagers referred to as Los Ganados ("The Cattle" in Spanish).
-Unlike the franchise's traditional zombies, Los Ganados can dodge, wield weaponry like chainsaws and projectile weapons, and are capable of working collectively and communicating with each other.
-The villagers' leaders may transform into grotesque monstrous forms to do battle with the player when encountered.
-Other prominent enemies include the Regenerators or Regeneradores, a type of mutated humanoid creature with potent regenerative abilities; the troll-like El Gigante; and the gigantic sea creature Del Lago.
+They can dodge, wield melee and projectile weapons, and are capable of working collectively and communicating with each other.
+Once simple farmers until becoming the product of an infestation of Las Plagas ("The Plague" in Spanish), Los Ganados can gain the ability to cause mutated parasites to sprout from their heads.

 The inventory system features a grid system, represented by an attaché case, that has each item take up a certain number of spaces.
 The case can be upgraded several times, allowing for more space.
 Weapons, ammunition, and healing items are kept in the case, while key items and treasures are kept in a separate menu.
 Items may be bought from and sold to a merchant that appears in various locations.
 He sells first aid sprays, weapons, allows for weapons to be upgraded and buys various treasures that Leon finds.
 The various weapons each have their own advantages and disadvantages.

 Capcom added content for the PlayStation 2 version, which was later incorporated into the PC and Wii releases.
 The largest addition is "Separate Ways", a side story which focuses on Ada Wong's involvement in Resident Evil 4 and her connection to the series' villain Albert Wesker.
 "Ada's Report", a five-part documentary, analyzes Ada's relationship with Wesker and his role in the plot.
 Other unlockable content in all versions includes the minigame "The Mercenaries" and short scenario "Assignment Ada" (using Ada to retrieve Las Plagas samples), new costumes for Leon and Ashley, new weapons, and a cutscene browser.